surekhag28/ComputerVision/LinearRegression_react_flask_docker_aws/README.md

-# Fashion MNIST Classifier - Front end: React, REST endpoints: Flask web app, Container: Docker, Deployment: AWS EC2
+# Linear regression from scratch using Ordinary Least Score - Front end: React, REST endpoints: Flask web app, Container: Docker, Deployment: AWS EC2

 ## Overview
-As part of this sample project, I have created simple webapplication which will take input as image from the user and will do the inference at backend using pretrained deep learning model (fashionMNIST classifier).
-As a result of inference, it will send the category or class name of the image and finally output will be displayed to the user.
+As part of this sample project, I have created simple web application which will take input as csv file containing dataset from the user.
+This csv file will be further sent to flask web app which will perform linear regression on training data at backend side and will send output as root mean square error, r sqaured score and trained coefficients.
+These statistics are then finally displayed to user using react frontend app.

 ### Docker Compose
 Docker maintains software and all of its dependencies within a "container", which can make collaborating and deploying simpler.